 - Experimental probability

 At most colleges, you’ll take the placement test on a computer in a designated lab or room.
 Learn the rules for the test day and the site.
 Find out what you are and aren’t allowed to take into the test site.
-Ask if there’s a time limit; often, there is no time limit for the placement test.
 In some cases, a school will allow you to bring in a calculator, and in others, the school will prohibit calculators.